 Right in time for the increasingly politicized is this a recession debate, July services purchasing managers’ indexes (PMIs) for the US rolled in with some mixed messages Wednesday.
 Behind Door Number One: the Institute for Supply Management’s (ISM) Services PMI, which accelerated to 56.7 from June’s 55.3.[i]
 Considering readings over 50 indicate expansion, this implies the US’s vast services sector accelerated last month.
 But behind Door Number Two, we have S&P Global’s Services PMI, which fell to 47.3 from June’s 52.3.[ii]
 While this split doesn’t do much to un-muddy the economic waters, we also don’t totally think it needs to.
 The “recession” debate is largely political, and whatever you call it, we think it is clear stocks have been pricing in economic weakness.
 What matters from here is how the landscape develops over the next 3 – 30 months, and recession labels won’t tell you anything about this.

 Between the locked Wikipedia entry for “recession” and politicians’ seemingly newfound obsession with the National Bureau of Economic Research (NBER)—not to mention the debate’s partisan nature—we feel compelled to lead with a bit of MarketMinder history.
-We have never used “two sequential GDP contractions” to determine a US recession and have always deferred to the fine folks at NBER’s definition: “a significant decline in economic activity that is spread across the economy and lasts more than a few months.”[iii]
-We will occasionally note that some people choose to define a US recession as two consecutive quarterly contractions, but calling that a “technical recession,” is a stretch, in our view.
+We have never used “two sequential GDP contractions” to determine a recession and have always deferred to the fine folks at NBER’s definition: “a significant decline in economic activity that is spread across the economy and lasts more than a few months.”[iii]
+We will occasionally note that some people choose to define a recession as two consecutive quarterly contractions, but we do not call that a “technical recession,” as some do, and we aren’t even sure what that would mean.
 Besides, sticking to the two consecutive contractions definition would cause you to omit the very real recessions that occurred in 1960 and 2001.
 It would also lead you to miss two-fifths of 1970’s recession and the first year of 1973 – 1975’s.

 But also, what is really the point of putting a label on this?
 One could argue that the present situation is a repeat of Q2 and Q3 1947.
 Then, like now, GDP fell twice in a row, due largely to an inventory drawdown, but consumer spending stayed strong.
 NBER doesn’t call that a recession, which seems defensible.
 But that didn’t keep stocks from suffering a long bear market due to the fallout of extended rationing and interest rate controls after WWII.
 Recession label or no, it was a bad time economically and in the stock market.
 Similarly, even if the present period doesn’t go down in history as a recession, we have dealt with a stock bear market, and households globally are swallowing inflation-adjusted pay cuts.
 Tough times are tough times whatever NBER’s Business Cycle Dating Committee decides to call them.
 Most importantly, whatever the label, it becomes clear far too late in the game to be of any use to investors.
 Stocks are leading indicators.
 They fall ahead of recessions, not after them.
 So if this is a recession, we could very well be long into a new bull market before the label becomes official.